hyperionian/config-management/README.md

    ```bash
    git clone https://github.com/hyperionian/config-management.git
    ```
-1. Copy and push the app-deployment/ directory to your own GitHub repo and obtain the following details from your GitHub repo.
+1. Copy and push the app-deployment/ and optionally config-root/ directory to your own GitHub repo and obtain the following details from your GitHub repo.
 Github owner name (for example https://github.com/hyperionian, the owner is hyperionian), GitHub repo name, and branch name for triggering the build in Cloud Build.

 1. Set the Google Cloud project id and project number environment variable